 For six months, photographer and journalist Hester den Boer travelled in Siberia.
 She visited former campsites, interviewed victims of the Stalinist terror, met with researchers who are now under prosecution themselves and talked to people who think Russia is in need of a strong leader like Stalin.
 In her project she brings these opposing voices together.

-The Gulag Heritage gives a unique and intimate insight into Russia’s past and the current climate of growing repression.
+Suppressed by the Saviour gives a unique and intimate insight into Russia’s past and the current climate of growing repression.
 The project will be launched in the winter of 2018 as a travelling exhibition, a web application and a nonfiction book.

 A nonfiction book, published by Atlas Contact, will be launched alongside the photo exhibition and web app.
 In this book Hester den Boer investigates the role of the Stalinist past in Russia today.
 She travelled for six months through the in Siberia.
 She visited former campsites, interviewed victims of the Stalinist terror, met with researchers who are now under prosecution themselves and talked to people who think Russia is in need of a strong leader like Stalin.
 Why do people continued to believe in a leader who sent millions of innocent people to death?

-The Gulag Heritage presents a collection of personal stories that reflect on Russia’s past and the current climate of growing repression.
+Suppressed by the Saviour presents a collection of personal stories that reflect on Russia’s past and the current climate of growing repression.
 The innovative web app is created in collaboration with Slices, an Amsterdam based start-up developing online storytelling solutions for journalists.
 The platform will be launched winter 2018 and includes ten episodes.
 Stay tuned!

 In the media